 For many athletes, a "recovery" day does not necessarily mean a day off.
 Instead, it means a "recovery" workout.
 Many athletes and coaches think of a recovery workout as an excellent way to rid your body of the lactic acid built up in an intense workout.
 But, there are many other reasons for "recovery" workouts.

-article that details some of the benefits of a recovery run.
+Check out this article that details some of the benefits of a recovery run.
 For more information and any questions, feel free to email Jamie at coach@triyourbest.com.

 Thursday, March 1, 2007